AT HOME, CURRENTLY READING OLIVE KITTERIDGE, BY ELIZABETH STROUT

 Some things, of course, are not bound by a season.
 God.
 Love.
 Wisdom.
 Small things, too.
 This simple pasta salad, for one.
 Cause it may be winter, but it’s on tonight’s menu.

-Chicken Caesar Pasta SaladServes 2 1.5 cups of grilled chicken breast, cut in bite-size chunks or strips (grill in advance (freeze and thaw) or purchased grilled chicken strips in freezer section of grocery store) 1.5 cups penne pasta, cooked al dente (about 3 ounces uncooked) 1 cup thinly sliced romaine lettuce 1/2 cup cherry tomatoes, bite-size — whole or halved 1/4 cup thinly sliced fresh basil 1/4 cup chopped green onions 1 small garlic clove, minced 1/4 cup (or more) of Caesar Dressing (I use Marie’s) 1/8 cup fresh parsley 1/4 cup of fresh Parmesan Cheese, grated 1/2 cup of home-made croûtons (see below) Fresh grounded black pepper — to taste
+Chicken Caesar Pasta SaladServes 2 1.5 cups of grilled chicken breast, cut in bite-size chunks or strips (grill in advance (freeze and thaw) or purchased grilled chicken strips in freezer section of grocery store) 1.5 cups penne pasta, cooked al dente (about 3 ounces uncooked) 1 cup thinly sliced romaine lettuce 1/2 cup cherry tomatoes, bite-size — whole or halved 1/2 cup (or more!) red grapes, sliced in half 1/4 cup thinly sliced fresh basil 1/4 cup chopped green onions 1 small garlic clove, minced 1/4 cup (or more) of Caesar Dressing (I use Marie’s) 1/8 cup fresh parsley 1/4 cup of fresh Parmesan Cheese, grated 1/2 cup of home-made croûtons (see below) Fresh grounded black pepper — to taste

 Combined all ingredients in a large bowl — toss well to evenly coat.